Caffeine: Alcohol

-According to DSST, alcohol provides a reduction in performance and caffeine has a significant improvement in performance.
-When alcohol and caffeine are consumed jointly, the effects produced by caffeine are affected, but the alcohol effects remain the same.
-For example, when additional caffeine is added, the drug effect produced by alcohol is not reduced.
+According to DSST, alcohol causes a decrease in performance on their standardized tests, and caffeine causes a significant improvement.
+When alcohol and caffeine are consumed jointly, the effects of the caffeine are changed, but the alcohol effects remain the same.
+For example, consuming additional caffeine does not reduce the effect of alcohol.
 However, the jitteriness and alertness given by caffeine is decreased when additional alcohol is consumed.
 Alcohol consumption alone reduces both inhibitory and activational aspects of behavioral control.
-Caffeine antagonizes the activational aspect of behavioral control, but has no effect on the inhibitory behavioral control.
-The Dietary Guidelines for Americans recommend avoidance of concomitant consumption of alcohol and caffeine, as this may lead to increased alcohol consumption, with a higher risk of alcohol-associated injury.
+Caffeine antagonizes the effect of alcohol on the activational aspect of behavioral control, but has no effect on the inhibitory behavioral control.
+The Dietary Guidelines for Americans recommend avoidance of concomitant consumption of alcohol and caffeine, as taking them together may lead to increased alcohol consumption, with a higher risk of alcohol-associated injury.

-Tobacco
+Smoking

-Smoking tobacco increases caffeine clearance by 56%.
-Cigarette smoking induces the cytochrome P450 1A2 enzyme that breaks down caffeine, which may lead to increased caffeine tolerance and coffee consumption for regular smokers.
+Smoking tobacco has been shown to increase caffeine clearance by 56% as a result of polycyclic aromatic hydrocarbons inducing the CYP1A2 enzyme.
+The CYP1A2 enzyme that is induced by smoking is responsible for the metabolism of caffeine; increased enzyme activity leads to increased caffeine clearance, and is associated with greater coffee consumption for regular smokers.

 Birth control

-Birth control pills can extend the half-life of caffeine, requiring greater attention to caffeine consumption.
+Birth control pills can extend the half-life of caffeine by as much as 40%, requiring greater attention to caffeine consumption.